 Andrew Lyman has been the Gibraltar Gambling Commissioner since 2018.
 He has extensive public and private sector experience in the gambling industry; having been Director of Monitoring and Enforcement at the GB Gambling Commission, Executive Director at a former UK gambling industry trade body and Director of Regulatory Affairs at William Hill plc.
 Before moving into the industry he worked as an enforcement lawyer (qualified solicitor) for the then Financial Services Authority (now FCA).
 Andrew has a Masters in Sports Law and an ICA diploma in anti money laundering.
 He was appointed as a Director of IBAS in January 2022.

-Elaine Smethurst was Managing Director of Gordon Moody Association from 2011-2017, the UK charity best known for providing intensive residential treatment for problem gamblers.
-She acted as a consultant to a number of organisations, advising on governance, organisational development and providing input to improve the effectiveness of responsible gambling tools.
+Elaine Smethurst has held senior positions in charities primarily concerned with social welfare and mental health and was Managing Director of Gordon Moody Association from 2011-2017, the UK’s leading charity providing residential treatment and support to tackle gambling addiction.
+As a voluntary sector consultant she advises on communications, governance and organisational development and offers insight and support to organisations working with gambling harms.
 Elaine was appointed as a Director of IBAS in January 2018.

 Carys Williams is currently a Non-Executive Director of the East Sussex Healthcare NHS Trust.
-The majority of her professional career has been spent in financial services working for Lloyds, MBNA and KPMG.
-At Lloyds, Carys held roles including Fraud and Disputes Director and Transformation Programme Director and she represented the company as its Ambassador for Wales, where she worked alongside politicians and community leaders to exchange views on how banking and financial services affected the lives of others.
+The majority of her professional career has been spent as a Senior Executive in financial services working for the Financial Ombudsman Service, Lloyds Banking Group and KPMG.
+At Lloyds, Carys held roles including Fraud and Disputes Director and Transformation Programme Director and represented the company as its Ambassador for Wales, where she worked alongside politicians and community leaders to exchange views on how banking and financial services affected the lives of others.
 Carys was appointed as a Director of IBAS in January 2022.

 Richard Hayler joined IBAS in May 2011 and was appointed to the Board in September 2013.
 His previous roles included Director of Policy and Acting Chief Executive for the Greyhound Board of Great Britain (GBGB) and Press Officer for the British Horseracing Board (BHB, now BHA).
 He was appointed as a member of the Starting Price Regulatory Commission in July 2017.